Youngme Moon: Research and Teaching

 in 2010.
 Her ideas have been published in a variety of academic and business journals, including the Harvard Business Review.
-Moon's research has also been featured in the Wall Street Journal and Forbes.
+Moon's research has also been featured in The Wall Street Journal and Forbes.
 She has published and sold more than a million case studies on companies ranging from Microsoft to IKEA to Starbucks.
 Moon was among the top 40 case authors consistently, since the list was first published in 2016 by The Case Centre.
 She ranked 12th in 2018/19, 11th in 2017/18, sixth in 2016/17 and eighth in 2015/16.

 She is the first Asian-American woman to receive tenure at Harvard Business School.

-Biography

-Moon serves on the Board of Directors of Unilever (a leading global consumer goods company), Rakuten (one of Asia's most prominent ecommerce companies), Sweetgreen (a fast casual salad chain), Warby Parker (a leading online eyeglasses retailer), MasterCard, and Riot Games (a video game developer).
+Career

+Moon has served on the boards of Unilever, Rakuten, Sweetgreen Warby Parker, MasterCard, Riot Games and Groq.

 Moon received her M.A. and Ph.D. from Stanford University, and her B.A. from Yale University.
 Prior to joining Harvard Business School, she was on the faculty at Massachusetts Institute of Technology.

+In June 2022, Moon was appointed a non-executive director of Multiverse.